Riku737/Content-Management-System/README.md

 A simple content management system (CMS) built with **PHP**, **MySQL**, **HTML**, and **CSS** for a fictional big tech company named Techno1ogy.

+This app was developed alongside the *PHP with MySQL Essential Training: 1 The Basics* and *PHP with MySQL Essential Training: 2 Build a CMS* courses on LinkedIn Learning.

 ## Features

 -   User authentication and session management